evolbioinfo/goalign/docs/commands/compute.md

   For example if --rm-ambiguous is given, then R vs. Y will be taken into account because there is a difference.
 And N vs. A won't be taken into account in total length because we are not sure whether they are identical.
+  In case of a nucleotidic alignment, it is possible to specify sequence ranges to compare.
+For example, goalign compute distance -m pdist -i align.ph -p --range1 0:9 --range2 10:19 will compute distance only between sequences [0 to 9] and sequences [10 to 19].
+  Output matrix will be formatted the same way as usual, except that it will be made of 0 except for the comparisons 0 vs. 10; 0 .vs 11; ...; 9 vs. 19.
 2. `goalign compute entropy`: Computes the entropy of each sites of the input alignment or the average entropy of all sites (`-a` option).
 3. `goalign compute pssm`: Computes and prints a Position specific scoring matrix.
 Different kind of matrices may be computed, depending on `-n` option:
     - `-n 0` : None, means raw counts